rapidsai/cuspatial/cpp/doc/DEVELOPER_GUIDE.md

 Header files should use the `#pragma once` include guard.

-The naming of external API headers should be consistent with the name of the folder that contains the source files that implement the API.
+The naming of public column-based cuSpatial API headers should be consistent with the name of the folder that contains the source files that implement the API.
 For example, the implementation of the APIs found in `cuspatial/cpp/include/cuspatial/trajectory.hpp` are located in `cuspatial/src/trajectory`.
+This rule obviously does not apply to the header-only API, since the headers are the source files.

-Likewise, the unit tests for the APIs reside in `cuspatial/tests/trajectory/`.
+Likewise, unit tests reside in folders corresponding to the names of the API headers, e.g. trajectory.hpp tests are in `cuspatial/tests/trajectory/`.

-(TODO: the above is not currently true for many modules.)

 Internal API headers containing `detail` namespace definitions that are used across translation units inside libcuspatial should be placed in `include/cuspatial/detail`.